 - 6.5.1 All refuelling during the race must be carried out at a rate no greater than 12.1 litres per second and by using equipment which has been supplied by the FIA designated manufacturer, details concerning the manufacturer may be found in the Appendix to these regulations.
-This manufacturer will be required to supply identical refuelling systems, the complete specification of which will be available from the FIA no later than one month prior to the first Championship Event. - Any modifications to the manufacturer's specification may only be made following written consent from the FIA - 6.5.2 A cover must be fitted over the car connector at all times when the car is running on the track.
-The cover and it's attachments must be sufficiently strong to avoid accidental opening in the event of an accident. - 6.5.3 Before refuelling commences, the car connector must be connected electrically to earth. - All metal parts of the refuelling system from the coupling to the supply tank must also be connected to earth. - 6.5.4 No fuel on board the car may be more than ten degrees centigrade below ambient temperature. - 6.5.5 The use of any device on board the car to decrease the temperature of the fuel is forbidden.
+This manufacturer will be required to supply identical refuelling systems, the complete specification of which will be available from the FIA no later than one month prior to the first Championship Event. - Any modifications to the manufacturer's specification may only be made following written consent from the FIA. - 6.5.2 A cover must be fitted over the car connector at all times when the car is running on the track.
+The cover and its attachments must be sufficiently strong to avoid accidental opening in the event of an accident. - 6.5.3 Before refuelling commences, the car connector must be connected electrically to earth. - All metal parts of the refuelling system from the coupling to the supply tank must also be connected to earth. - 6.5.4 No fuel intended for immediate use in a car may be more than ten degrees centigrade below ambient temperature.
+When assessing compliance the ambient temperature will be that recorded one hour before any practice session or the race by the FIA appointed weather service provider.
+This information will also be displayed on the timing monitors. - The temperature of fuel intended for use in a car must be measured via an FIA approved and sealed sensor. - 6.5.5 The use of any device on board the car to decrease the temperature of the fuel is forbidden.

-6.6 Fuel sampling:
+6.6 Fuel draining and sampling:

-- 6.6.1 Competitors must ensure that a one litre sample of fuel may be taken from the car at any time during the Event. - All cars must be fitted with a -2 'Symetrics' male fitting in order to facilitate fuel sampling.
+- 6.6.1 Competitors must provide a means of removing all fuel from the car. - 6.6.2 Competitors must ensure that a one litre sample of fuel may be taken from the car at any time during the Event. - 6.6.3 All cars must be fitted with a -2 'Symetrics' male fitting in order to facilitate fuel sampling.
 If an electric pump on board the car cannot be used to remove the fuel an externally connected one may be used provided it is evident that a representative fuel sample is being taken.
 If an external pump is used it must be possible to connect the FIA sampling hose to it and any hose between the car and pump must be -3 in diameter and not exceed 2m in length.
-Details of the fuel sampling hose may be found in the Appendix to these regulations. - 6.6.3 The sampling procedure must not necessitate starting the engine or the removal of bodywork (other than the cover over the refuelling connector).
+Details of the fuel sampling hose may be found in the Appendix to these regulations. - 6.6.4 The sampling procedure must not necessitate starting the engine or the removal of bodywork (other than the cover over the refuelling connector).